jnozzi/cocoadev.com/markdown/GettingTheColorUnderTheCursor.md

 Hi everyone,
-I'm trying to get the color under the cursor without an General/NSColorWell or Panel.
+I'm trying to get the color under the cursor without an NSColorWell or Panel.
-For instance, if there is a blue square on my screen and I hover (or click) it, I'll get a "blue" General/NSColor.
+For instance, if there is a blue square on my screen and I hover (or click) it, I'll get a "blue" NSColor.
 I've seen this done in apps like xscope <http://iconfactory.com/xs_home.asp>
 I have no idea how to do this, any pointers would be good :).